YueFei777/Java_LibraryManagement/README.md

 ## Introduction

-This is the backend of the library management system for the Open Innovation Practice Project of Chongxin School at Shandong University.
+This is the backend of a library management system in JAVA for the Open Innovation Practice Project of Chongxin College, Shandong University.

 ## 项目作者